cespinozaa/VaccineDatabase/README.md

 This project designs a vaccine database using SQL and PHP.
 It consists of multiple parts, starting from the creation of an ER Diagram and ending at a performance analysis.
 UNCG's phpmyadmin was used to manage the database (https://csc471.uncg.edu/phpMyAdmin/) as this project was created for the course CSC471: Principles of Database Systems.

 ## Features
 This database keeps a log of patients, their allergies, which vaccines they have taken, and whether or not they are insured.
-It also keeps a log of vaccines, vaccines' lot numbers, vaccination sites, and bills for patients.
+It also keeps a log of vaccines, vaccine lot numbers, vaccination sites, and bills for patients.

 SQL commands were used to create and insert some data, as well as to answer certain questions about the data gathered.
 The fakerphp library was also used to generate fake data.